This is the multi-page printable view of this section. Click here to print.

 - Manage Server Connection popup window, click the New button at the bottom left and enter the database server information created in 3-1.
 MySQL(DBaaS) service creation, then click the Test Connection button.
 A Password popup window will appear.

 Required Input Element Items Input Value Connection Name Custom (ex.
-Service Name) Host name Database server IP Port Database Port Username Database username DB connection client program input items - Password popup window, enter the password set in 3-1.
+Service Name) Host name Database server IP Port Database Port Username Database username DB connection client program input items - In the Password popup window, enter the password set in 3-1.
 MySQL(DBaaS) service creation and click the OK button.
-When the success is complete, click the OK button in the Manage Server Connection popup window.
+When the connection is successful, click the OK button in the Manage Server Connection popup window.

 - Database > Connect to Database should be clicked.
 The Connect to Database popup window will appear.